-This topic describes how to manage mount targets in the File Storage NAS (NAS) console.
-You can create, view, modify, and delete mount targets.
-The operations facilitate the access and management of your NAS file systems.
+This topic describes how to manage mount targets in the NAS console.
+You can create, view, modify, and delete mount targets to efficiently access and manage your NAS file systems.

 Prerequisites